Ming the Merciless: Alex Raymond's comic strip

-In the comic strip, when the heroic Flash Gordon and his friends land on the fictional planet, Mongo, they find it ruled by an evil emperor, a despot who quickly becomes their enemy.
-He was not named at first, only being known as "The Emperor" until several issues later, when his name was revealed to be "Ming".
+In Alex Raymond's comic strip, when the heroic Flash Gordon and his friends land on the fictional planet Mongo, they find it ruled by an evil emperor, a despot who quickly becomes their enemy.
+He was not named at first, only being known as the Emperor until six weeks later, when his name was revealed to be "Ming".

 The capital of his empire is named Mingo City in his honour.
 In addition to his army, Ming is shown to have access to a wide variety of science fiction gadgets, ranging from rocket ships to death rays to robots.
 Though evil, he has his weaknesses, which include a desire to marry Flash's beautiful companion, Dale Arden.
 Ming's daughter Princess Aura is as evil as he is when the series begins, but is eventually reformed by her love for Flash, and later for Prince Barin of Arboria.

 Flash and his companions escape from Ming's clutches and find allies among the peoples of Mongo, including Barin, Prince Vultan, Prince Thun and Queen Fria.
 They organise a resistance movement against Ming's rule; the action of the resistance takes up much of the strip's story-lines.
 Ming was eventually overthrown, and Raymond pitted Flash against other enemies in the 1940s.

 Later comic strips

 During Austin Briggs's run on the Flash Gordon strip, he introduced Ming's son, Kang the Cruel.
 Kang became Flash's main antagonist during Briggs' run.

 In the 1956 story "Return to Mongo", Dan Barry introduced Ming's identical son, Ming II.
-This Ming behaved similarly to his father, and became a semi-regular antagonist for Flash in Barry's strips.
+This Ming behaved similarly to his father and became a semi-regular antagonist for Flash in Barry's strips.
 In the 1957 story "The Time Pendulum", a descendant of Ming from the future, Ming XIII, travels back in time to kill Flash and thus ensure the victory of his ancestor.
 Jim Keefe used Ming as Flash's main opponent during his run on the Flash Gordon comic strip.